Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 If you encounter lots of blocked shots remove ‘Work ball into box (if it’s ticked), select a bit wider attacking width and increase the tempo a bit.
 You can also change the fluidity by adding more attacking duties (e.g. the wingbacks and inside forwards).

-Another choice is to change the deep-lying playmaker support to an Roaming playmaker/Advanced Playmaker (S) to increase the number of forwarding runs or runs penetrating the opposition lines and the advanced playmaker attack to ‘Mezzala’ support/attack.
+Another choice is to change the deep-lying playmaker support to an Roaming playmaker/Advanced Playmaker (S) to increase the number of forwarding runs or runs penetrating the opposition lines, and the advanced playmaker attack to ‘Mezzala’ support/attack.

-While the play is concentrated on the right will the Mezzala (Support) look to get into the box by deep runs (PPM: Gets into opposition area).
+While the play is concentrated on the right will the AP-A look to get into the box by deep runs (PPM: Gets into opposition area).
 He will provide a second option of penetration as his dribbling and forward runs will look to destabilize the opposite defensive block.
 While the CWB-attack can be considered a free man on the right side, I want the Mezzala to constantly get behind the pressuring lines as another free man.
 I consider the left inside forward (attack duty) as the ‘main’ goalscorer as the false nine will prioritize to play killer passes into the penalty box towards the left IF, who will exploit any spaces or gaps.
 But the deep positioning of the right inside forward who will stay closer to the false nine will be an ideal opportunity by them to play one-twos with each other.

 Some would argue that the wingback in support duty will give the deep-lying playmaker and the defenders an additional passing option when building out from the back, I have simply wanted a lower mentality to provide cover for the attacking runs of the left IF and the advanced playmaker attack (left).
 The wingback support will not only look to counter the advanced position of the opposite winger (in attack duty) but it will stretch play vertically dragging the opposite player of the MCL to move out of position when the left wingback has the ball.
 It also gives more passing alternatives for the left inside forward by creating a better triangle.

 The Inside forward support (right) have the option to cut inside to the edge of zone 14 and may play through balls to an on-rushing false nine if he should receive the ball.
-Acting like a fake attacking midfielder he will look to overload the half-space by first staying deep to get the ball in order to create space for the complete wingback who stretches the width on the right flank providing a dilemma for the DC and DR. What happen is that the AP-A makes the third line of pass (through ball) to the false nine, who uses the passing option to the wide channel (CWB-R), but here he had several options – like going for a one-two with the IF-S (right).
+Acting like a fake attacking midfielder he will look to overload the half-space by first staying deep to get the ball in order to create space for the complete wingback who stretches the width on the right flank providing a dilemma for the DC and DR. What happen is that the AP-A makes the third line of pass (through ball) to the false nine, who uses the passing option to the wide channel (CWB-R), but here he had several options – like going for a one-two with the IF-A (right).

 Note!
-The tactical system aims to leave the centre (the penalty box) open in order for the players to run into creating trouble since as many as 5-6 players are rushing at the opposite defensive line depending on the duty of the left wingback.
+The tactical system aims to leave the centre (the penalty box) open in order for the players to run into creating trouble since as many as 5-6 players are rushing at the opposite defensive line depending on the duty of the left fullback / wingback.

 An Overview of The Tactical Systems: Barcelona 2008-09, Expansive Football & 3-4-3 Tactic